Santa Ana, Costa Rica: Public transportation

 Bus routes in Santa Ana are yet to be officially named and numbered.
 Buses serving the Santa Ana-Escazu-San Jose routes are currently identified by their blue color scheme.
 The route is currently managed by CILT.
 Buses serving the Santa Ana-Belen route follow a predominantly white with violet stripes scheme.
 The route each bus takes is indicated on the windshield without following any defined standards; passengers may ask the bus driver for clarification if needed.
 Fees for each route are set by the national authority- they cannot be modified and must be indicated and paid upon entry.
 There are discount plans available for 'Golden Citizens' (elderly residents) upon request at the local government offices exclusive to the Santa Ana-Escazu-San Jose bus services.

 Santa Ana's authorized taxi service is officially located on Main St (Calle Central), in front of the church as well as further north (between Central & 5th Ave).
 Official taxi services follow the national standards: Red-colored with yellow triangles on the side indicating their permit number; licence plates begin with TSJ (Taxi San Jose).
 Taxi services with official plates from other provinces (TH, TP, etc.) are not permitted to begin their service in San Jose and vice versa.
 They can, nonetheless, begin their service within their permitted province and finish it elsewhere.
 Since Santa Ana is located in the Province of San Jose, said limitations apply to non-TSJ plate wielders except Airport Shuttles and Taxis which operate freely in all provinces but are only available if called or at the airport.

 Culture and education

 The Santa Ana district's public education is served by the Andres Bello primary (elementary) school.
 The secondary education cycle (middle & high school) is offered by the Liceo de Santa Ana located in the neighboring district of Uruca.

 Santa Ana hosts the United World College of Costa Rica which offers the IB program for international students.

-The new Municipal Building of Culture houses the Municipal School of Integrated Arts (locally known as the EMAI for its Spanish acronym) which excels in its music program.
+The new Municipal Building of Culture houses the Municipal School of Integrated Arts or Escuela Municipal de Artes Integradas (locally known as the EMAI for its Spanish acronym), which excels in its music program.
 It also features an art gallery, an auditorium, multipurpose rooms, municipal office spaces and a variety of murals adorning its contemporary facade.